 Grandma Maries oatmeal balls - Danish Christmas Treat

-The classic home copy of the baker truffles and rum balls.
-I do not like almond essence, then I get a little marzipan II instead.
+Video Recipe - The classic home copy of the baker truffles and rum balls.
+I do not like the almond extract that is traditionally used.
+So I use a little marzipan instead.
 And yes.
-That's grandmother Marie from the family who gave her name to the recipe.
-She has certainly from some women's magazine.
-But I do not want to dig too much I. It is much more pleasant to live with the illusion.
+That is grandmother Marie from the family who gave her name to the recipe.
+She most likely has the recipe from some womens magazine.
+But I do not want to dig too much into that.
+It is much more pleasant to live with the illusion that it has just magically been passed along by the generations.

 - 125 g (4.5 oz) oatmeal